next-mad-hatter/straight-skeleton-study/README.md

 # Kotton -- Weighted Straight Skeleton Algorithms

-Note: this probably will be refactored soon
-(triton to its own repo, dependencies to submodules).
+Here you'll find source code for kotton -- a wrapper to run algorithms computing weighted straight skeletons.
+Currently it can call two particular implementations -- campskeleton and triton (currently also contained in this repository).

 ## Building

-To build kotton, you'll need to build campskeleton and triton first.
+To build kotton, you'll need to build (patched) campskeleton and triton first.

 ### Campskeleton